acltc/url-shortener-app/CHEATSHEET.md

     rails generate controller visits

-Let’s move the redirect action there and call it create!
+Let's move the redirect action there and call it create!

 And now we'll also have to change the route to:

-    get '/:slug' => 'visits#create’
+    get '/:slug' => 'visits#create'